ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 Rosuvastatin tablets are indicated:

-• To reduce the risk of stroke, myocardial infarction, and arterial revascularization procedures in adults without established coronary heart disease who are at increased risk of cardiovascular (CV) disease based on age, hsCRP ≥2 mg/L, and at least one additional CV risk factor.
+• To reduce the risk of major adverse cardiovascular (CV) events (CV death, nonfatal myocardial infarction, nonfatal stroke, or an arterial revascularization procedure) in adults without established coronary heart disease who are at increased risk of CV disease based on age, high-sensitivity C-reactive protetin (hsCRP) ≥2 mg/L, and at least one additional CV risk factor.

 • As an adjunct to diet to: